Goodbye Earl

-"Goodbye Earl", written by Dennis Linde, is a country music song.
+"Goodbye Earl" is a country murder ballad written by Dennis Linde.
 Initially recorded by the band Sons of the Desert for an unreleased album in the late 1990s, the song gained fame when it was recorded by Dixie Chicks on their fifth studio album, Fly.
-After charting from unsolicited airplay in late 1999, the song was released as that album's third single in 2000, peaking at #13 on Billboard's Hot Country Singles & Tracks (now Hot Country Songs) charts.
+After charting from unsolicited airplay in late 1999, the song was released as that album's third single in 2000, peaking at No. 13 on Billboard's Hot Country Singles & Tracks (now Hot Country Songs) charts.
 The CD single includes a 'B-Side' cover of "Stand By Your Man" by Tammy Wynette.
-In 2021, it was listed at No. 469 on Rolling Stone's "Top 500 Best Songs of All Time".
+In 2021, it was ranked at No. 469 on Rolling Stone's list of the "500 Greatest Songs of All Time".

 Composition

-Linde plays acoustic guitar on the song, while producers Blake Chancey and Paul Worley, along with Charlie Robison, provide backing vocals.
+"Goodbye Earl" was written by songwriter Dennis Linde.
+He plays acoustic guitar on the song, while producers Blake Chancey and Paul Worley, along with Charlie Robison, provide backing vocals.
 It is composed in the key of C major with a vocal range of G_{3}-C_{5} and a main chord pattern of C-F/C-C-G_{sus}4.

-Using black comedy, the song tells the story of two best friends from high school, and what became of them after graduation.
-Mary Ann leaves the town where they were raised (probably to pursue her fortune), while Wanda settles on marrying a man named "Earl," who physically abuses her repeatedly.
-Wanda files for divorce based on the domestic violence, but "Earl walked right through that restraining order and put her in intensive care."
-Mary Ann flies in from Atlanta, Georgia, and after a discussion, the women decide "that Earl had to die," and they kill him, by poisoning or drugging his black-eyed peas.
+Using black comedy, the song tells the story of two best friends from high school, and what became of them after graduation; while Mary Ann leaves the town where they were raised, Wanda remains behind and settles on marrying a man named "Earl."
+After suffering from physical abuse by Earl, Wanda files for divorce based on the domestic violence and has a restraining order put against Earl, but he violates the order and severely assaults Wanda, putting her in intensive care.
+Upon hearing the news, Mary Ann flies in from Atlanta, Georgia, and after a discussion, the women decide "that Earl had to die," doing so by poisoning or drugging his black-eyed peas and dumping his body in a lake, and the song notes that he became a "missing person that nobody missed."
 The song plot has been described as a cross between the films Fried Green Tomatoes and Thelma and Louise.
+The character of Earl previously appeared in Linde's composition "Queen of My Double Wide Trailer", recorded by Sammy Kershaw.

+Critical reception

+In 2014, Rolling Stone ranked the song at #23 on its 200 Greatest Country Songs of All Time ranking.

 Controversy

 The violent themes of the song caused some radio stations to approach playing the song with caution.
 According to an April 2000 Los Angeles Times article, at the time of publication, 20 of the 149 country radio stations tracked by Radio & Records were not playing the track due to hesitation from programmers.
-KRTY in San Jose, California attracted local media attention for banning the song and holding an on-air discussion on March 13, 2000 about the decision.
+KRTY in San Jose, California, attracted local media attention for banning the song and holding an on-air discussion on March 13, 2000, about the decision.